rudolfsg/stablegp/README.md

 Gaussian process regression (GPR) is a model that tries to approximate the function $f(x)$ based on noisy observations $y = f(x) + \epsilon$ where $\epsilon$ is Gaussian noise.
 It is a powerful model since (1) it provides uncertainty estimates of each prediction (2) it's non-parametric and can fit many datasets well.
 However, for $N$ training observations a GP requires $\mathcal{O}(N^2)$ memory and $\mathcal{O}(N^3)$ computational complexity.

 Sparse Gaussian process regression (SGPR) approximates the full model by using $M < N$ datapoints to approximate the whole dataset which reduces memory and computational complexities to $\mathcal{O}(NM)$ and $\mathcal{O}(NM^2)$ respectively.
-Despite these benefits, SGPR can be difficult to apply in practice to due occurence of numerical errors.
+Despite these benefits, SGPR has been historically difficult to apply in practice due to numerical errors.

-This library aims to make SGPR easy by providing a stable implementation that has been tested in more than 30 UCI datasets.
+This package aims to make SGPR easy by providing a stable implementation that nearly always runs and has been tested in more than 30 UCI datasets.

 ## Things to be aware of

 1. **Hyperparameters**: The number of inducing points `num_inducing` is the only hyperparameter that requires tuning.
-Using more inducing points is guaranteed to lead to a better model at the cost of higher computation time and memory usage so the optimal value depends on your goals - fast training/inference vs predictive accuracy.
+Using more inducing points guarantees higher predictive accuracy at the cost of more computation and memory usage.

 2. **Data preprocessing**: You should standardise your data to mean 0 and unit variance e.g. via SciPy [StandardScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.StandardScaler.html).
 This reduces the chance of numerical errors.

 3. **Precision**: PyTorch uses float32 by default but GPs work best with float64 which can be enabled by adding `torch.set_default_dtype(torch.float64)` at the start of your script or by casting individual tensors, e.g. `X_train = X_train.to(torch.float64)`.
-Using float32 may lead to numerical instabilities and worse performance, however, float32 is still worth a try due to halved memory usage and because modern GPUs are much faster with float32.
+Nonetheless, float32 is worth a try - it provides good predictive accuracy in many datasets as well as much faster training on GPUs.

 4. **Training**: we suggest using the training loop provided in `SGPR.fit()` since it has been tested and known to work well.